Skip to Content

 Is Mulch A Fire Hazard?
 How To Stay Safe

 Well, your fears are founded.
-Mulch is flammable and might be very challenging to extinguish as soon as it ignites.
+Mulch is flammable and might be challenging to extinguish as soon as it ignites.
 As such, it’s essential to maintain safety precautions to prevent a fire outbreak.
 For example, you might need to reduce the proximity of your mulches to physical structures and then wet them during the dry season.

 Does Mulch Pose A Risk of Fire Hazard?